GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 **c**\ entimeter, **i**\ nch or **p**\ oint [Default unit is controlled by **PROJ_LENGTH_UNIT**].
 Note: For **-gx** or **-gy** with time data the unit is instead controlled by :ref:`TIME_UNIT <TIME_UNIT>`.
+Normally, a gap is computed as the absolute value of the specified distance measure (see above).
+Append **+n** to compute the gap as previous minus current column value and **+p** for current minus previous column value.

 Header data records: The **-h** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~